Gulf and Western Industries: Other activities

 Famous Music provided distribution for several independent labels, such as Neighborhood Records and Sire Records.
-Famous began distributing yet another independent label, Blue Thumb Records, in 1971, before buying it outright in 1972.
+Famous began distributing yet another independent label, Blue Thumb Records, before buying it outright in 1972.
 In 1974, Gulf and Western sold the entire record operation to the American Broadcasting Company, which continued the Dot and Blue Thumb imprints as subsidiaries of ABC Records, while discontinuing the Paramount label altogether.
+Also that year, Gulf and Western sold Flinchbaugh Products to Clabir's General Defense subsidiary. and Sega Enterprises, Ltd. was taken public in the United States by making it a subsidiary of another firm owned by Gulf and Western called the Polly Bergen Company (acquired in 1971), which was publicly traded and had become a shell corporation after selling most of its assets to Fabergé.
+David Rosen was appointed chief executive officer of Polly Bergen, which was renamed Sega Enterprises, Inc.